 To find a doctor who specializes in caring for people with ulcerative colitis:

-Ask your current health care provider for list of gastroenterologists.
+- Ask your current health care provider for a list of gastroenterologists.